taylorhelene/Comic-website-with-no-boilerplate/README.md

 @import "~bootstrap/scss/bootstrap";

-and added the following object to  webpack
+Then added the following object to  webpack

     {
         test: /\.(scss)$/,